XyDisorder/fluenceo-api/src/application/README.md

 │ └── sync-github-prs.usecase.ts
 │
 └── interfaces/
-└── task-repository.interface.ts # Contracts used by the use cases, implemented in infrastructure/ └── github.service.interface.ts # Interfaces for external services
+└── task.port.ts # Contracts used by the use cases, implemented in infrastructure/ └── github.service.interface.ts # Interfaces for external services
 ```